daormar/debasher/doc/design_doc_resident.md

   clean start").
 The real-run tests of `test/engine/debasher_resume_ref.sh` check that it refuses while the program runs, and that the run after it finds no checkpoint.
+- **Snapshots from outside the program.** A tool, `debasher_snapshot_resident`, starts a snapshot in a running program, with or without a `Supervisor`, once or every given number of seconds, and waits for it to close at every node (see "`debasher_snapshot_resident`: rounds from outside the program").
+The real-run tests of `test/engine/test_snapshot_resident.py` start rounds in `debasher_halt_ref.sh`, which has no `Supervisor`, and in `debasher_chaos_ref.sh`, which has one, and check that a periodic run ends with the program and that a round that cannot close is reported.
 - **Batch runs from a node.** A launcher node, of class `ProgramLauncher`, launches a general program, or a single process of a module, once for each request it receives, in a run directory of its own, with a queue on disk, a